Wealth Leakage Report

 ROE = (Cash Flow + Principal + Tax Savings + Appreciation) ÷ Current Equity

-If your equity grows faster than the numerator, your ROE drops — even while “cash flow looks fine.”
+If your equity grows faster than The 4 Engines, your ROE drops — even while “cash flow looks fine.”

 If you’ve owned 7+ years… you probably won’t like what the math says.